willdurand/willdurand.github.io/_posts/2015-01-16-rethinking-my-life-on-the-internets.markdown

 I thought I would use.
 [Justdelete.me](http://justdelete.me/) was great help!
 I listed all services I was still using, and I deleted or disabled the other ones.

-Now we are in 2015 and I commenced to accomplish something I wanted to do for a while now: taking care of my personal data, for real.
+Now we are in 2015 and I began to accomplish something I wanted to do for a while now: taking care of my personal data, for real.
 Too late?
 No, it is **better late than never**.